- Handling a deleted record

 - the memos associated with the record are deleted from the memo file.

-, the record is inserted into the list of records deleted from the data file and it will be re-used by HAdd
+, the record is inserted in the list of deleted records of the data file and will be re-used by HAdd

 : To delete all records from a data file, use HDeleteAll